 Soldier killed in Korea honoured with Elizabeth Cross

-Sixty five years after Private Archibald Buchanan Clark was killed in the Korean War, his brother Roy Clark has been presented with the Elizabeth Cross during a ceremony at the City Chambers.
+Sixty five years after Trooper Peter McFadyen was killed in action in the Korean War, his sister has been presented with the Elizabeth Cross and Memorial Scroll during a ceremony at the City Chambers.

-His relatives were presented with the Queen’s honour by Edinburgh’s Lord Lieutenant Donald Wilson.
+His relatives were presented with the honour from the Queen this week (Thursday 23 February) by Edinburgh’s Lord Lieutenant and Veterans Champion, Donald Wilson.

-Major Lee Shearer, speaking on behalf of the British Army, said: “Today is a very poignant moment for Pte Archibald Clark’s family.
-This young man served his nation and paid the ultimate sacrifice.
+Major Lee Shearer, speaking on behalf of the British Army, said: “Today is a very poignant moment for Trooper Peter McFadyen’s family.
+This young man from Edinburgh served his nation and paid the ultimate sacrifice.
+Our country owes Trooper McFadyen and his family a debt of gratitude.

-"Our Country owes Pte Clark and his family a debt of gratitude, this presentation will mean a great deal to those Pte Clark left behind whilst protecting our way of life.
+"This presentation will mean a great deal to those he left behind whilst protecting our way of life.
 As a member of the Armed Forces, I feel humbled and privileged to have been part of this ceremony.”

 The Elizabeth Cross award was created in 2009 to provide national recognition for the families of Armed Forces personnel who have died on operations or as a result of an act of terrorism.
 It is granted to the families of those who died in conflicts dating back to 1948, from the Korean War, the Falklands conflict, operations in Northern Ireland and recent operations in Iraq and Afghanistan.